-INFORMATION IN CREDIT COURSE DESCRIPTIONS
+INFORMATION IN CREDIT COURSE LISTINGS

-The first part of the course description contains the course discipline abbreviation, number, title, and the student unit value of the course.
-Example: ENGL 150: Reading and Composition 1A, 3.0 Units.
+The first part of each course listing contains the course discipline abbreviation, number, title, and the unit value of the course.
+Example: ENGL 150: Reading and Composition 1A, 4.0 Units.
 It also contains the hours required for the course, the number of times the course may be repeated for credit (if any), and any prerequisites, corequisites, advisories, or other limitations.

-The second part of the description is a brief explanation of the material covered in the course.
+The second part of the listing, the course description, is a brief explanation of the material covered in the course.

-At the end of the description, University of California (UC) and California State University (CSU) transfer and Associate degree information is included.
+At the end of the listing, University of California (UC) and California State University (CSU) transfer and Associate degree information is included for transferable courses.

-For further information regarding transfer or degree requirements, please refer to the Graduation and Degree Requirements Section and the Transfer Information Section of this catalog.
+For further information in this catalog regarding transfer or degree requirements, please refer to Section 4: Graduation and Degree Requirements, and Section 5: Transfer Information.